 1. Zoo and Aquarium Combination Ticket

-If you’re interested in exploring not only the zoo but also the aquarium located on the same premises, you can purchase a combination ticket.
+- If you’re thinking of visiting both the zoo and the aquarium on the same site, you can purchase the combo ticket.
 This ticket allows you to visit both attractions at a discounted rate:

 2. Feeding Experiences and Special Events